robinmeure/governor-sharing/README.md

 <img src="screenshots/Govenor_Sharing_AddtoTeam_Save.png" width="500"/>

 - The app has been added to a Team.
-The settings panel on the right side can be closed <b>Save</b>
+The settings panel on the right side can be closed.

 <img src="screenshots/Govenor_Sharing_AddedtoTeam.png width="500"/>